 Both ‘Babylon’ and ‘Fast Car‘ are based around maj7 chord licks.
 ‘Babylon’ use a D shape, ‘Fast Car’ a C shape.

-In the Intermediate Guitar Course we compare these two songs in more detail, these are the topics covered:
+One of the best ways to learn about ‘song’ and ‘guitar part’ writing is to compare riffs that are similar like these.
+In the intermediate course we compare these two songs in more detail, these are the topics covered:

 - How to play maj7 shapes all over the neck

-- Fast Car open position vs up the neck
+- Fast Car in the open position vs up the neck

 - The meaning of the progressions